+No

-No Plant Protection Organization of (contracting party of re-export) TO: Plant Protection Organization(s) of (contracting party(ies) of import)
+Plant Protection Organization n of (contracting party of re-export)

+(contracting party(ies) of import)

-I. Description of Consignment
+I. Description of Co nsignment

-Name and address of exporter:
+Name and address of export er:

-Declared name and address of consignee:

-Number and description of packages:
+Number and description of pa ackages:

-Distinguishing marks:

 Place of origin:

-Declared means of conveyance:
+Declared means of conveyar nce:

 Declared point of entry:

-Name of produce and quantity declared:
+Name of produce and quanti ty declared:

-Botanical name of plants:

-This is to certify that the plants, plant products or other regulated articles described above were imported into (contracting party of re-export) from (contracting party of origin) covered by Phytosanitary Certificate No. , original □ certified true copy □ of which is attached to this certificate; that they are packed □ repacked □ in original □ new □ containers, that based on the original phytosanitary certificate □ and additional inspection □, they are considered to conform with the current phytosanitary requirements of the importing contracting party, and that during storage in (contracting party of re-export), the consignment has not been subjected to the risk of infestation or infection.
+This is to cortify that the plan nte plant producte or of her regulated articles described above

+from (contracting

+party of origin) covered by P hytosanitary Certificate I No, original □ certified true copy □ of

+ed □ repacked □ in original □ new □ containers,

+and additional inspection □, they are considered sof the importing contracting party, and that during

+-export), the consignment has not been subjected

+to the risk of infestation or inf fection.

-Insert tick in appropriate □ boxes
+Insert tick in appropriate \square boxes

 II.
-Additional Declaration
+Additional Dec claration

 III.
-Disinfestation and/or Disinfection Treatment
+Di sinfestation and/or Dis infection Treatment

-Date Treatment Chemical (active ingredient)
+Date Treatment Chemical (a active ingredient)

 Duration and temperature

 Concentration

 Additional information

 Place of issue

-(Stamp of Orga anization)
+(Stamp of Organization) Name of authorized officer

 Date

 (Signature)

-No financial liability with respect to this certificate shall attach to (name of Plant Protection Organization) or to any of its officers or representatives.
+No financial liability with ro espect to this cortificate shall attach to (name of Plant

+Protection Organization) or to

 Optional clause

+Optional Gause